A semidefinite programming approach for robust elliptic localization: Introduction

-Perhaps the most widely adopted strategy in the existing literature to handle outlying BR observations is to exploit principles of robust $M$-estimation \cite{JLiang,ZShi2,ZYu,WXiongGRSL,WXiongTGRS,XZhao,WXionglp}.
+Perhaps the most widely adopted strategy in the existing literature to handle outlying BRs is to exploit principles of robust $M$-estimation \cite{JLiang,ZShi2,ZYu,WXiongGRSL,WXiongTGRS,XZhao,WXionglp}.
 Approaches falling within this category operate by replacing the non-outlier-resistant $\ell_{2}$ loss in the LS formulation with cost functions that exhibit reduced sensitivity to deviating samples.
 In the pioneering research \cite{JLiang}, a correntropy-induced loss was introduced as the substitute for its $\ell_{2}$ counterpart, and a half-quadratic algorithm was devised to tackle the associated optimization problem.
 Later on, there have also been successful applications of more computationally lightweight iterative schemes to address the least absolute deviation (LAD)/$\ell_{1}$-minimization formulations for robust elliptic localization.
 These include the LPNN in \cite{ZShi2}, the iterative message passing (MP) algorithm in \cite{ZYu}, and the ADMM in \cite{WXiongGRSL,WXiongTGRS}.
-Expanding on the LPNN in \cite{ZShi2}, the authors of \cite{XZhao} developed an iteratively reweighted LAD (IRLAD) scheme tailored for $\ell_{p}$-minimization, particularly when $p=0$, with the expectation of enhancing outlier-robustness of the elliptic position estimator in specific scenarios.
-In our latest study \cite{WXionglp}, we incorporated majorization--minimization (MM) into an iteratively reweighted LS (IRLS) framework to achieve statistical optimality in the case of stably distributed $\{ e_{m,l} \}$ through least $\ell_{p}$-norm estimation.
+Expanding on the LPNN in \cite{ZShi2}, the authors of \cite{XZhao} developed an iteratively reweighted LAD (IRLAD) scheme tailored for $\ell_{p}$-minimization, particularly when $p=0$.
+The aim of this work was to enhance the robustness of the elliptic position estimator in specific outlier scenarios.
+In \cite{WXionglp}, majorization--minimization (MM) was incorporated into an iteratively reweighted LS (IRLS) framework to achieve statistical optimality in the case of stably distributed $\{ e_{m,l} \}$ through least $\ell_{p}$-norm estimation.

+In our latest study \cite{WXiongCASTELO}, we tackled NLOS outliers in elliptic localization exclusively.
+We achieved this by integrating additional error variables into the conventional LS formulation, thereby leveraging the positivity of NLOS biases.
+The SDP was utilized as the optimization solver.

+Alternative methods to ensure accuracy in adverse localization environments encompass exploiting the sparsity of outliers \cite{XMei3}, integrating optimal geometry analysis \cite{XMei1}, employing information fusion techniques \cite{XMei2}, and carrying out residual-based data selection \cite{WXiong5}, to name but a few.

+This work is motivated by the exceptional outlier-resistance exhibited by the Chebyshev center positioning approach in several other range-based localization contexts \cite{XShi1,XShi2}.
+Such an approach sets itself apart from the outlier-handling strategies mentioned earlier by effectively taking advantage of the error upper bound, which is available during the calibration and commissioning stage of the localization system.
+Essentially, incorporating the error upper bound supplements the basic inputs of BR measurements and sensor positions with extra prior information, a feature not typically accounted for by conventional elliptic localization schemes in the literature.
+This supplementary information, when correctly employed, can result in improved accuracy in location estimation \cite{XShi1,XShi2}.